keithnlarsen/stub.js/README.md

       });
     });

-## API
+# API

-There is the following functionality
+## Defining a Mock and Stubs

+### stub.sync( Error )
-  * stub.sync(err, returnValue) - if an err is provide, it will simulate throwing an error from within the mock, otherwise it will just return the 'returnValue'.
+If a ```new Error('some error')``` or any object that inherits from Error is provide, it will simulate throwing an error from within the mock.

+    // Define the mock
+    var mockObject = {
+        method: stub.sync( new Error('some error occurred.'))
+    };

+When our stubbed method is called it will throw an exception, instead of returning a value.

+    // throws an error
+    mockObject.method( 'something' );

+We can also later inspect our mock to see what happened.

+    // this an actual test assertion it will cause a test failure if it doesn't pass. mockObject.method.called.withArguments( 'something' );

+### stub.sync( returnValue )
+If any value or object other than Error is passed in will just be returned as the ```returnValue``` from the stub when it is called.

+    // Define the mock
+    var mockObject = {
+        method: stub.sync( true )
+    };

+When our stubbed method is called it will return the hard coded value that we specificied.

+    // returns true
+    var result = mockObject.method( 'something' );

+We can also later inspect our mock to see what happened.

+    // this an actual test assertion it will cause a test failure if it doesn't pass. mockObject.method.called.withArguments( 'something' );

-  * stub.async( param1, param2, […]) - this will call the provided callback with the values you load here at initialization.
+### stub.async( param1, param2, […])

+When called by This will call the provided callback with the values you load here at initialization.

+## Asserting your Stubs

+### mockObject.stub.called

-  * mockObject.stub.called - this contains the information recorded while in use.
+This contains the information recorded while in use.

+### mockObject.stub.called.count(2)

-  * mockObject.stub.called.count(2) - will test if the method was called the number of specified times.
+It will test if the method was called the number of specified times.

+### mockObject.stub.called.withArguments( args…)

-  * mockObject.stub.called.withArguments( args…) - it will test if the arguments you passed in matches the actuals that it was called with.
+It will test if the arguments you passed in matches the actuals that it was called with.

+### mockObject.stub.called.withAnyArguments()

-  * mockObject.stub.called.withAnyArguments() - it will test if method was called with anything.
+It will test if method was called with anything.

+### mockObject.stub.called.withNoArguments()

-  * mockObject.stub.called.withNoArguments() - it will test if the method was called without any arguments.
+It will test if the method was called without any arguments.

+### mockObject.stub.called.time(1).withArguments( args…)

-  * mockObject.stub.called.time(1).withArguments( args…) - will test if the first time the method was called that the actual parameters passed to it match what you specified.
+It will test if the first time the method was called that the actual parameters passed to it match what you specified.

+### mockObject.stub.called.time(1).withAnyArguments()

-  * mockObject.stub.called.time(1).withAnyArguments() - will test if the first time the method was called that it was called with any arguments.
+It will test if the first time the method was called that it was called with any arguments.

+### mockObject.stub.called.time(1).withNoArguments()

-  * mockObject.stub.called.time(1).withNoArguments() - will test if the first time the method was called that it was called without any arguments.
+It will test if the first time the method was called that it was called without any arguments.

 ## License